Immolare/artist-image-generator/README.txt

 [Purchase pro version licence key](https://developpeur-web.site/produit/artist-image-generator-pro/) now !

-#### Shortcodes: Generate a Public Form with Subjects and Topics
+#### Shortcodes: Generate a Public ÄI image creation Form with Subjects and Topics

 Do you need to provide a public tool for your website users?
 With the Shortcodes feature, you can display a multiple-choice form on a subject of your choice, allowing your visitors to generate images easily.
+Compatible DALL·E 2 and DALL·E 3 model.

+#### Shortcodes: Public AI User Profile Picture/Avatar

+WP User can now customize their profile picture / avatar from the shortcode form.
+Simply add "download=wp_avatar" to the shortcode.
+Compatible DALL·E 2 and DALL·E 3 model.

 #### Save Time and Stay SEO-Friendly